randsleadershipslack/documents-and-resources/code-of-conduct.md

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).

-V3.00 of this Code of Conduct was published on December 26th, 2020.
+V3.01 of this Code of Conduct was published on May 3, 2021.